thanhan92-f1/hitechclaw-ai/QUICKSTART.md

 - **OpenClaw**: paste `MC_INGEST_URL` and `MC_AGENT_TOKEN` into the agent `.env`, then restart the runtime.
 - **NemoClaw**: paste the generated `telemetry.endpoint` and `telemetry.token` YAML block, then reload the runtime.

+Use `localhost` only when the runtime and HiTechClaw AI share the same machine.
+For split-host deployments, point telemetry to the public HiTechClaw AI URL such as `https://ai.example.com/api/ingest`.

 If you choose **Remote deploy** or **Remote + script**, the wizard can also attempt to write the config over SSH during setup.
 Each agent keeps separate tokens and config paths, so OpenClaw and NemoClaw can share one host without overwriting each other.

 After that, use **Start Listening** or **Send Test Event** in the wizard to confirm telemetry is live.